engineerbaz/AWS-Cloud-Knowledge/01a AWS_Introdution_Certification.md

 - Data Analytics
 - Database

-** 50% Discount if you have passed 1st exam.
+50% Discount if you have passed 1st exam

 ------